Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 * Download all of the latest ISLE Docker images (_~6 GB of data may take 5-10 minutes_):
   * _Using the same open terminal / Powershell_
+    * Navigate to the root of your ISLE project
+      * `cd /opt/yourprojectnamehere`
   * `docker-compose pull`

 ---